 Most businesses will be up and running (ie. teaching and earning money) by the end of the four month training.

 Maximum of three participants per training session.
-Intimate, team based learning experience.
+An intimate, team based learning experience.

 Team discussions four times a month, with homework and deliverables due weekly.

 We encourage you to read our FAQ.
 We have answers to more than twenty other common questions.